 17. Local restaurants to eat at over the festive season

 As with bars and pubs when it comes to where to eat in Edinburgh, we locals all have our favourite places to eat in the city!
-I’ll keep it simple and give you three price ranges and places I personally endorse and have eaten in and can attest to their quality!
+I’ll keep it simple and give you three price ranges and places I endorse and have eaten in and can attest to their quality!

 - Fancy Pants Dining – If you can’t treat yourself during the festive period then, when can you?
 Luckily, there is no shortage of Michelin Star dining opportunities or fine dining in the city.
-For a special night out or lunchtime treat go to The Witchery (Royal Mile), it really feels like you’re in Hogwarts and is eleganza extravaganza!
+For a special night out or lunchtime treat go to The Witchery (Royal Mile), it feels like you’re in Hogwarts and is eleganza extravaganza!
 Seasonal food experts Gardener’s Cottage (Royal Terrace Gardens) or their sister restaurant The Lookout (Calton Hill) are both tremendous and innovative places to eat.
 Aizle (St Leonard’s Street) is fine dining in a more casual setting and Six By Nico is a concept restaurant with a Mad Hatter’s Tea Party theme this festive season.